-Velcro Vs. Separation Anxiety
+Velcro Dogs vs. Dogs With Separation Anxiety

-The big difference between separation anxiety and being a velcro dog is anxiety itself.
-While velcro dogs prefer to be glued to their owners, dogs with true separation anxiety actually panic when they’re away from their owners.
+The big difference between separation anxiety and being a Velcro dog is anxiety itself.
+While Velcro dogs prefer to be glued to their owners, dogs with true separation anxiety actually panic when they’re away from their owners.

 Creating a Healthy Balance